 In my closet, you would find these clothes hanging next to each other.
 I would pull the first outfit in line on the rack for Monday and work back from there.
-The second week, I would simply swap out the tops and accessories.
+In the second week, I would simply swap out the tops and accessories.

-For two weeks, I had outfits that I could literally pull out of the closest, slip on with shoes and accessories and walk out the door.
+For two weeks, I had outfits that I could literally pull out of the closet, slip on with shoes and accessories, and walk out the door.

 Once worn, that outfit would go to the back of the line if it did not need to go to the cleaners.
 Then I would wear the next outfit in line the following day.